Zakarialabib/myStockMaster/README.md

-Mystock is a Laravel-based inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
+7Mystock is a Laravel-based inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
 It features a user-friendly dashboard, intuitive reports, and a wide range of features to help you manage and grow your business.

 Features:
 - Dashboard with key insights and metrics